A classification of Taylor towers of functors of spaces and spectra: Descent for Quillen adjunctions

 \begin{prop} Let $A$ be a $K$-coalgebra that is cofibrant in $\cat{B}$.
 Then the derived $K$-coalgebra map $\epsilon: F'\mathfrak{C}(A) \to A$ induces an isomorphism in the homotopy category of $K$-coalgebras if and only if the canonical map

 associated to the simplicial enrichment of $F'$, is a weak equivalence in $\cat{B}$.
-(Note that the Tot on the left-hand side is calculated in $\cat{A}_c$ and that on the right-hand side is calculated in $\cat{B}$.) \end{prop} \begin{proof} By Proposition~\ref{prop:weqs}, $\epsilon$ induces an isomorphism in the homotopy category if and only if the map $\epsilon_0$ of Definition~\ref{def:counit} is a simplicial homotopy equivalence in $\tilde{\cat{B}}$ which is the case if and only if $\epsilon_0$ is a weak equivalence in $\cat{B}$.
+(Note that the Tot on the left-hand side is calculated in $\cat{A}_c$ and that on the right-hand side is calculated in $\cat{B}$.) \end{prop} \begin{proof} By Proposition~\ref{prop:weqs}, $\epsilon$ induces an isomorphism in the homotopy category if and only if the map $\epsilon_0$ of Definition~\ref{def:counit} induces an isomorphism in the homotopy category of $\tilde{\cat{B}}$, hence if and only if $\epsilon_0$ is a weak equivalence in the model category $\cat{B}$.
 The map $\epsilon_0$ can be factored as

 where the first map is that associated to the simplicial enrichment of $F'$, and the second is the composite $\Tot(F'G'(F'G')^\bullet A) \to F'G'A \to A$ of the projection to $0$-simplices with the counit for the adjunction.
 That second map is a weak equivalence since the cosimplicial object $(F'G'(F'G')^\bullet A)$ has extra codegeneracies.
 Therefore the overall map is a weak equivalence if and only if the first factor is, which is the condition specified in the proposition. \end{proof}